youneselmoukhtari/Diffirence-Patch-Tool/README.md

-# DiffPatchTool
- Diffirence Patch Tool
+# Diffirence Patch Tool

- Diff Patch Tool  simple binary patch maker tool.
+ Binary patch maker tool for Tuning files, crash data files, bcm, ezs, and so on.....

 Compare two binary files and save the differences between them in new file patch.txt